PublicSoftTools

 Privacy: Why Local Processing Matters

 Both tools on PublicSoftTools process files entirely inside your browser using WebAssembly.
 Nothing is transmitted over the network.
 Your session ends when you close the tab, and no file content is retained anywhere.
+This makes them appropriate for the most sensitive document types — legal agreements, personal tax documents, medical records, and confidential business information.

 Advanced Workflows